This site is managed by Ron Deal and Smart Stepfamilies.

 5. To lower the remarriage divorce rate and build stronger stepfamilies who live for God in faithfulness.

-Interested in Hosting This Seminar for Your Community?
+Interested in Hosting This Conference for Your Community?

 Seminar Feedback: This email from a seminar participant shows the potential impact of this seminar.
 Used with permission...